-2. The appropriate costs and benefits of hedging instruments that are currently held by the company in support of the contracts falling under the scope of these requirements shall be included in the calculation of the stochastic reserve, determined in accordance with Section 3.D and Section 4.D.
+2. The appropriate costs and benefits of hedging instruments that are currently held by the company in support of the contracts falling under the scope of these requirements shall be included in the calculation of the SR, determined in accordance with Section 3.D and Section 4.D.

 3. The company shall take into account the costs and benefits of hedge positions expected to be held by the company in the future along each scenario.
-Company management is responsible for developing, documenting, executing and evaluating the investment strategy for future hedge purchases.
-Prior to reflection in projections, the strategy for future hedge purposes shall be the actual practice of the company for a period of time not less than [6] months.
+Company management is responsible for developing, documenting, executing and evaluating the investment strategy, including the hedging strategy, used to implement the investment policy

 4. For this purpose, the investment assets refer to all the assets, including derivatives supporting covered products and guarantees.
 This also is referred to as the investment portfolio.
 The investment strategy is the set of all asset holdings at all points in time in all scenarios.
 The hedging portfolio, which also is referred to as the hedging assets, is a subset of the investment assets.
 The hedging strategy is the hedging asset holdings at all points in time in all scenarios.
 There is no attempt to distinguish what is the hedging portfolio and what is the investment portfolio in this section.
 Nor is the distinction between investment strategy and hedging strategy formally made here.
 Where necessary to give effect to the intent of this section, the requirements applicable to the hedging portfolio or the hedging strategy are to apply to the overall investment portfolio and investment strategy.